 Drs.
 Scott Stanley and Galena Rhoades presented their latest research on living together at the international Smart Marriages conference.
 Oddly enough, in spite of being opposites in so many ways, when it comes to cohabitation they are on the same page.

 "The reality is, whether you believe in it or not, living together is here in a big way and is not going away anytime soon,” said Dr. Stanley, research professor and co-founder of the Center for Marital and Family Studies at the University of Denver.
 “Learning how to live with cohabitation doesn’t necessarily mean you are endorsing it.
 We all need to understand the implications of living together for couples and for society as a whole.”

-The latest statistics indicate that four to five percent of all households in the United States are cohabiting and sixty to seventy percent of couples live together before marriage.
+Statistics from the Centers for Disease Control and Prevention indicate that 11.3 percent of all households in the United States are cohabiting and 60 to 70 percent of couples live together before marriage.

 “At this point cohabitation is a short-lived relationship stage,” said Dr. Rhoades, senior researcher at the Center for Marital and Family Studies.
 “Most of these relationships either break up or they marry within two years.
 The age of first marriage has been rising dramatically, yet people are forming significant relationships long before marriage that ultimately impact the marriage relationship.”

 Studies indicate that people who choose to live together tend to already have risk factors for divorce such as, divorced parents, less education, less religious commitment, less favorable attitude about marriage and more favorable attitude about divorce.
 In fact, based on current numbers, it would be highly unlikely to find a couple living in the same town that didn’t live together before marriage unless they are religious.
 However, research is showing that even people of faith are going against their values and living together.